cmougan/WRI_WellBeing_Data_Layer/README.md

  *Creating a well-being data layer using machine learning, satellite imagery, and ground-truth data* [link](https://www.solveforgood.org/proj/47/)

 In the long term, we are building a tool that can be extended to predict the wealth and economic factors of any given area in India.
-More information on the architecture and implementation below.
+More information on the architecture and implementation is given below.

 # Table of contents